starullo/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The closure is used in lines 59 and 61.
+It's when the variables that are declared outside of the inner (returned) function are bound to a value.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name variable will always be assigned to 'Dan'.
+The random number that he rolls could be different every time.

 c.
 What is the lexical scope of `newRoll`?

+dansRoll and zoesRoll

 ### Task 2c - Exit Ticket